oracle/truffleruby/doc/user/jruby-migration.md

 ### Implementing lambdas

-As far as I know, JSR 223, BSF, JRuby Embed and direct embedding do not have a convenient way to get a Java lambda from a Ruby lambda.
+As far as we know, JSR 223, BSF, JRuby Embed and direct embedding do not have a convenient way to get a Java lambda from a Ruby lambda.

 In TruffleRuby you can get a Java lambda (really an implementation of a